AlexEduV/music_player_flutter/README.md

 # music_player_flutter
-A music player mobile app with the deisgn from dribbble
+A music player mobile app based on the design from dribbble